 - You have selected the DNS domain name to use as the primary domain name.
 This domain name determines the name of the associated Google Cloud organization.
 You can use a neutral domain name as the primary domain name.

 - You have selected any secondary DNS domain names that you want to add to the account.
 Make sure that you don't exceed a total of 600 domains per account.

-To complete the sign-up process for a new Cloud Identity or G Suite account, you also need the following information:
+To complete the sign-up process for a new Cloud Identity or Google Workspace account, you also need the following information:

 - A contact phone number and email address.
 Google uses this phone number and address to contact you in case of problems with your account.